 While this is all-natural, do not let suspicions be aroused in the recruiter's mind.

 The Answer: Meet the gap head-on and provide a short (and not too negative) brief about the reasons.
 If possible, incorporate any further training, certifications, and literary works that you may have done that could be directly or indirectly related to your career, but fill the employment gap or reasons.

 Your CV Maybe Too Long

 The problem: I read resumes which are 3, 4, or even 5 pages long and I know from experience that my mind deters me from reading long resumes.
 Probably time or maybe just the same material over and over again with just different resumes.

 The Answer: I would recommend preparing a curriculum vitae of a maximum of 2 pages.
-A one page CV is ideal if you have less than 5 years' experience while a two page CV if more than 5 years of experience.
+A one-page CV is ideal if you have less than 5 years of experience while a two-page CV is more than 5 years of experience.
 Read more about how long your CV should be?